andrewdallow/Magento2Practise/app/code/Ecommistry/Blog/README.md

 script, then later, Upgrade the existing table with an update_time column and a column referencing the id of a topic.
 A new Topic table is also added.

+## Upadate 1.0.2
+Added Event Observer Ecommistry\Blog\Observer\SaveBlogObserver which is executed when a blog entity is saved. this is defined in the events.xml file as 'ecommistry_blog_save_after'.
+When the event is triggered by the Blog AbstractModel a message is printed to debug.log.
+Mke sure debug logging is enabled in the admin area beforehand.

+Added a cron job with class \Ecommistry\Blog\Cron\AddPost which adds a blog post to the database when using the execute method.
+This Cron job is scheduled in the etc/crontab.xml to run every minute.

+In the case of not having Crontab installed, using the Magento cli command 'cron:run' will scehduale this cron job in the database and then running the command again will execute the cron job.

 ## Update 1.0.2
 Updated to use blog repository interface instead of Factories.